 When Google puts your page on a SERP, it’ll read that title tag and choose whether to display it as a clickable link for searchers.
 Sometimes Google will disagree with your title tag (we get more into that later), but generally, the title tag you choose will be the one that ends up on the SERP.

-Along with the SERPs, title tags also appear at the top of a web browser.
+Title tags also appear at the top of a web browser.
 If a user has a few browser tabs open, title tags can help them identify the content of the webpage.

 Your goal with your title tag is to craft a page title that is both enticing and descriptive of what your page offers.
 This is often easier said than done, but we’ve collected some rules you can follow to get you going in the right direction.